Ceterai/Ceterai.github.io/MyEnternia/Wiki/SonaRifleSG5/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Cryo Blast

+Phosicore of this weapon can produce sona energy.
+Firemodes: burst, auto, charge.
+Letting it hold on the charge mode will produce a cryoplasma rocket and launch it at a decent speed.

+### Tactical Cryonics

+A set of functions for tavriya environments.
+Press - launch an Ice Cloud Nade;
+Hold - change firemodes.
+Works especially well against targets vulnerable to low temperatures.

 ## Sources

 Found naturally in containers: